FireSoul04/ServerHTTP_Reti24-25/README.md

 ```bash
 python <path>/zelda_guide_server.py
 ```
-where path is the logical path where the file is in the server.
-When started, it's possible to use any browser as a client and insert to the URL bar the link to http://localhost:8080 with an eventual resource (for example http://localhost:8080/favicon.ico), otherwise it will automatically redirect to the **index.html page**.
+where path is the logical location of the file inside the server.
+When started, it's possible to use any browser as a client and insert into the research bar the link to http://localhost:8080 with an eventual resource (for example http://localhost:8080/favicon.ico), otherwise it will automatically redirect to the **index.html page**.